 It's not in their curriculum.

-I looked at their curriculum, they don't know how it came about.
+They don't know how it came about.

-Now Prussia was very resource poor.
+Now, Prussia was very resource-poor.

-And when the Prussians lost, it was like, oh my god, how are we going to make any money if we can't go and plunder and steal resources from other nations?
+And when the Prussians lost, it was like, oh my God, how are we going to make any money if we can't go and plunder and steal resources from other nations?

-So they set up the school system.
+So they set up the school system, skulls in Prussian.

-Well, I mean, down just a second.
+Well, I mean, hang on, just a second.

-Yes, by Fitch Fitched.
+Yes, by Fitch.

 Okay, sorry, Fitch.

-Johann Fitch, right?
+Johan Fitch, right?

 And then what happens was industrialists in the United States and France and Britain saw what was happening because those kids that went to those Prussian schools became highly disciplined and obedient and defeated Napoleon's army a few years later.